Partner

-Life Live Get Active
+Live Life Get Active

 Funding

-Funding Dates
+Dates

 The issue

-Live Life Get Active reveals that 25% of members who register for their nutrition, fitness and wellness platform were either on the cusp of, or were suffering from, a mild mental health disorder.
+Live Life Get Active revealed that 25% of members who register for their nutrition, fitness and wellness platform were either on the cusp of, or were suffering from, a mild mental health disorder.
 A further 25% stated they suffered from a mental illness that could be classed as medium to severe.

 Left unaddressed, these mental health challenges could worsen over time and can compound other forms of chronic disease, such as diabetes or obesity.